Mrs. Sherrie Caradonna

 Chemistry and Astronomy teacher.
 She is married to Scott, who is a C.F.P. and

 they live in Murietta.
-Collin, my grandson, is 11 and starting 6th
+Collin, my grandson, is 15 and in 10th

-years old and attending a pre-K class.
+years old and in 3rd Grade.
 Marsha, my youngest daughter, is a

-C.P.A. and lives in Orange County with her cat, Fuzzface.
+C.P.A. and lives in Orange County with her new husband, John, and her cat,

 I enjoy reading, walking, traveling, and spending time with my family and friends.

 1. Students read and understand grade-level appropriate reading material.

 2. Students read 10,000 pages.